The Red Book

 If you see a problem, say it.
 No politics.
 No fear.
 That's how we get better.

 Everyone's got AI now.
-Everyone's got the same frameworks, the same reports, the same templates.
+Everyone's got the same models, the same frameworks, the same templates.

 They do.

-Not because customers always notice — because we notice.
+Not because customers always notice.
+We notice.
 That's the standard.

 Our job isn't to make people dependent on us.